joelparkerhenderson/hiring-tips-for-expanding-teams/examples/devops/objectives-and-key-results/index.md

 # DevOps Objectives and Key Results

-DevOps Objectives and Key Results
+This is a DevOps Objectives and Key Results example.
+It can serve as a helpful starting point creating your own.

 ## Objective 1: Improve Deployments